-1) Your chartplotter must have been installed properly according to the installation instruction on Par.
-6.2.

-2) You must have performed the proper settings for use with your positioning instrument (see Par.
-2.5 and 2.6) and inserting the C-CARD for navigating in area you wish (see Par.
-2.7).

-3) You must have Power On to the chartplotter and adjust the brightness and contrast of the display (see Par.
+- 1) Your chartplotter must have been installed properly according to the installation instruction on Par.
+6.2. - 2) You must have performed the proper settings for use with your positioning instrument (see Par.
+2.5) and inserting the C-CARD for navigating in area you wish (see Par.
+2.6). - 3) You must have turned on the chartplotter and adjust the brightness and contrast of the display (see Par.
 2.2 and 2.3).